1. Home>

 PronounSpanishEnglish

-YoalejéI moved
+YoalejéI moved away

-alejasteyou moved
+alejasteyou moved away

-Ella / Él / Ustedalejós/he moved, you (formal) moved
+Ella / Él / Ustedalejós/he moved away

-Nosotras / Nosotrosalejamoswe moved
+Nosotras / Nosotrosalejamoswe moved away

-Vosotras / Vosotrosalejasteisyou (plural) moved
+Vosotras / Vosotrosalejasteisyou (plural) moved away

-Ellas / Ellos / Ustedesalejaronthey moved,
+Ellas / Ellos / Ustedesalejaronthey moved away

 Or use our app: